Neal Long: Murder of Charles Glatt and exposure

-On the afternoon of September 19, 1975, Long entered the Federal Office building and asked for 46-year-old sociologist Dr. Charles A. Glatt.
-When Glatt replied, he was gunned down with four pistol shots to the neck, chest and abdomen.
-A few minutes later, Long was arrested by guards, and Glatt was sent to the hospital to be treated for his injuries, but died due to complications three hours after the shooting.
+On the afternoon of September 19, 1975, Long entered the Federal Office building and asked for 46-year-old sociologist Doctor Charles A. Glatt.
+When Dr. Glatt replied, Long shot him four times in the neck, chest, and abdomen with a pistol.
+A few minutes later, Long was arrested by guards.
+Glatt was sent to the hospital to be treated for his injuries, but died due to complications three hours after the shooting.

 Glatt worked at Ohio State University and was considered one of the leading experts in the design and implementation of desegregation busing programs in major American cities.
 By 1975, he had developed plans to end segregation in public schools in 18 states, and early that year, he had been appointed by the 6th Circuit Court of Appeals to develop a similar program for the Dayton school system, which was to be completed by November 3.
-Long later stated that his motive for killing Glatt was his desegregation programs, which would put together Black students with the majority White students, and vice versa, which would supposedly result in conflict, higher crime rate, and his 12-year-old son, Mark, being physically assaulted by African-American children.
+Long later stated that his motive for killing Glatt was his desegregation programs, which would put together Black students with the majority white students.
+Long believed this would supposedly result in conflict, a higher crime rate, and his 12-year-old son, Mark, being physically assaulted by African-American children.